colingtgray/quick-demos/README.md

  What these playbooks don't provide (yet):

  - Any test application server (I plan to automate a microservices app)
- - AS3 configuration to create a virtual server and pool (in progress with peering playbook)
+ - AS3 configuration to create a virtual server and pool (works in my ansible-aws-with-peering-and-gslb playbook)
  - Automated TLS certs/keys
- - F5 Cloud Services GSLBaaS (in progress with peering gslb playbook)
+ - F5 Cloud Services GSLBaaS (works in my ansible-aws-with-peering-and-gslb playbook playbook)
  - F5 Silverline WAFaaS

-## IMPORTANT!
+## How to run...

-DO NOT put credentials in any file of folder contained in this repo!

-## Configuration Notes

 These playbooks require Ansible 2.8.1.